 1961 - Ian St. John signed from Motherwell for a club record £37,500.
 He went on to bag 118 goals in 425 reds games, helping us to two League titles, our first ever FA Cup, Second Division championship and FA Charity Shield before joining South African side Hellenic in February 1971.

-1897 – Scottish inside-forward William Walker signed from Leith Athletic.
-He struck three times in twelve reds games in his one year with the reds.

-1979 - Future red John Aldridge signed for Newport County from South Liverpool for £3,500.
-He netted 83 times in 198 games for County.

-Two — 1961 - Ian St. John signed from Motherwell for a club record £37,500.
-He went on to bag 118 goals in 425 reds games, helping us to two League titles, our first ever FA Cup, Second Division championship and FA Charity Shield before joining South African side Hellenic in February 1971.

 1897 – Scottish inside-forward William Walker arrived from Leith Athletic.
 He struck three times in twelve reds games in his one year with the reds.

 1979 - Future red John Aldridge signed for Newport County from South Liverpool for £3,500.
 He netted 83 times in 198 games for County.